 The Giving Tree

-Our Giving Tree at St. Luke's is a way for our parish to donate a little of our time, a little of our resources, and a lot of our love to help these families experience the joy of the Christmas season and the love of our Catholic community.
+The Giving Tree at St. Luke is a way for our parish to donate a little of our time, a little of our resources, and a lot of our love to help these families experience the joy of the Christmas season and the love of our Catholic community.

 Varied - beginning on or around the end of October.
 Preparing the gift tags that need to be updated with current information and printed on a color copier.
 Help is then needed to write in the gift information for each family member.

 We usually prepare 3 gift tags for each adult and 4 gift tags for each child.
 These tags are then strung with yarn in order to hang them on the Giving Tree as ornaments.
 Coordination with Faith Formation helps in getting student and parent volunteers.
 Announcements are periodically sent to the church office for inclusion in the church bulletin.

 * If you are interested in mentoring or assisting with the relocation process of these refugee families beyond the Giving Tree, contact Mary Jane Bruton at the Catholic Social Services office - 704-370-3283.